Regulated RetailOperator playbook

 Most inventory systems run FIFO — oldest receipt out first.
 For regulated catalogs with short shelf life and lot-level expiry, that's the wrong rule.
 FEFO (first-expiry-first-out) pulls the lot closest to its expiration date next, regardless of when it was received.

 Without expiration capture, FEFO is impossible.
-With expiration capture on every receipt, FEFO is automatic — and the operational consequence is fewer write-offs at the end of every shelf-life window.
+With expiration capture on every receipt, FEFO can run from the receipt data — and the operational consequence is better control over stale, expiring, or write-off-prone stock.

 5. Receiving: blocked when documents are missing

-The single highest-leverage compliance control is at receiving: refuse to mark a regulated item as received until the documents are on file.
-Not as a warning the buyer can dismiss — as a hard block.
+One high-leverage compliance control is at receiving: do not mark a regulated item as fully received until the required documents are on file and reviewed.
+Not as a warning the buyer can ignore, but as an explicit review step or block based on your policy.

 Operators sometimes push back on this.
 The pushback is: "what if the COA is delayed and we already have the product?"
 The answer is the request flow.
 Receive into a pending state, request the COA from the supplier, and the moment the COA arrives (parsed from email, queued for review, verified by a manager) the receipt completes.
 The pending window forces the conversation with the supplier instead of letting the document drift.